 The “formula” that worked/works for me is pretty simple.
 It’s a combination of eating less and moving more.
 Any activity will burn excess calories but weight training will aggressively rebuild some of that precious lost muscle so it has the advantage over all other forms of exercise for me.
 It burns approximately 90-266 calories/hour on average, depending on the individual’s weight and effort involved in the lifting, according to the Harvard Medical School (https://www.livestrong.com/article/256854-calories-burned-through-strength-training/).
 It has served me well.
 I eat 1600-1800 calories/day, non-lifting and lifting days respectively.
 Before this time of my life I daresay I ate 2,000-3,000 every single day.
 I could eat 2,000 easily without gaining weight.
 Reducing caloric intake after menopause is necessary to avoid weight gain but instead of drastically cutting calories, I found it much more pleasant to increase my activity and cut fewer calories.
 The added benefit of the endorphins and other neurotransmitters produced by strenuous exercise was a win-win when I realized that I could still eat enough to be satisfied.
-Since beginning David’s Way I find it difficult to eat all of the calories that I need because the foods that David encourages are so filling.
-Sometimes I feel guilty because I didn’t get all my calories in!
+Since beginning David’s Way I find it difficult to eat all of the calories that I need because the foods that David encourages, whole food sources of protein and complex carbohydrates, are so filling.
+Sometimes I feel guilty because I didn’t eat all of my allotted calories!

-I also discovered plain, fat-free, greek yogurt during this time, well before Weight Watchers made it a 0 SP food.
+I also discovered plain, full-fat, Greek yogurt during this time.
 I read somewhere that it decreased belly fat better than other sources of calcium and I jumped on that bandwagon.
-It definately made a difference for me.
+It definitely made a difference for me.

 Knowledge is power.
 Don’t let this time of life catch you off guard.
 It’s a real thing, Girls.
 Be ready.
 If you’re in it, and you’re not eating this way and you’re not exercising, then decide if this sounds like something that would be good for you.
 I’ll never go back.
-I say that I’m middle-aged at 61 because I plan on living to 120 in good health, completely independent and it looks like I have a pretty good start on it.
-I still work on my sleep, sleep is critical to our well-being.
+I say that I’m middle-aged at 64 because I plan on living a very long life in good health, completely independent.
+It looks like I have a pretty good start on it.

 Don’t be miserable another day.
-A quality diet and physical fitness is always beneficial.
-Use the energy that you have left to make important changes in your life.
+A quality diet and physical fitness are always beneficial.
+Use the energy that you have to make important changes in your life.
 The same methods work for both naturally occurring and surgically induced menopause.
 I have no intention of growing old gracefully.
 I haven’t even hit my peak.
 Your best years really are ahead of you.
-It’s in your hands. ;-*
+The choices are yours. ;-*